 - The period of validity of the results of an examination is indefinite.
 The Dean can restrict the period of validity of a successfully completed examination only if the knowledge or insight that was examined has become outdated or if the skills that were examined have become outdated. - 2.
-In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the TU Delft Profiling Fund Scheme. - In individual cases involving special circumstances, the Board of Examiners can extend periods of validity that have been limited based on the first section or further extend periods of validity that have been extended based on the second section. - 4.
-If a course consists of partial examinations, the period of validity of the partial examination for which no credits are assigned shall be restricted to a time period stated in the study guide.
+In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the TU Delft Profiling Fund Scheme.

+- In individual cases involving special circumstances, the Board of Examiners can extend periods of validity that have been limited based on the first section or further extend periods of validity that have been extended based on the second section. - 4.
+If a course consists of interim examinations, the period of validity of the interim examination for which no credits are assigned shall be restricted to [period].